-We believe Calamity Jane to have been born in Princeton, Missouri on May 1, 1852.
-Her name at birth was Martha Jane Cannary, daughter of Robert and Charlotte Cannary, and was the eldest of their children.
-How many siblings she had is also up for debate, but there may have been as many as six Cannary children.
-Her parents were reputed to be unsavory characters known for committing petty crimes and often had no money.
-The family moved from Missouri to Montana in 1866, and Calamity Jane learned to shoot and ride horses from going on hunts with the men in their wagon train.
+Calamity Jane is believed to have been born in Princeton, Missouri on May 1, 1852.
+Her name at birth was Martha Jane Cannary, the eldest child of Robert and Charlotte Cannary.
+How many siblings she had is also up for debate, but there may have been as many as six.
+Jane’s parents were reputed to be unsavory characters known for committing petty crimes and often had no money.
+The family moved from Missouri to Montana in 1866.Calamity Jane learned to shoot and ride horses from going on hunts with the men in their wagon train.

-According to her autobiography, in 1870 she joined General George Armstrong Custer as a scout when he headed south to Arizona, and then returned to Wyoming in 1872.
-During this expedition with Custer she wore a man’s Army uniform and was supposedly the beginning of her lifelong preference for men’s dress.
-The problem with this story is there appears to be no record of her serving as a scout during this time, or of General Custer ever going to Arizona.
-She may have actually served as a scout under George Crook starting in 1872, who was in Arizona at the time.
+According to her autobiography, in 1870 she joined General George Armstrong Custer as a scout.
+She describes when he headed south to Arizona, and then returned to Wyoming in 1872.
+During this expedition with Custer she wore a man’s Army uniform.
+This was supposedly the beginning of her lifelong preference for men’s dress.
+The problem with this story is there is no record of her serving as a scout during this time, or of General Custer ever going to Arizona.
+She may actually have served as a scout under George Crook starting in 1872, who was in Arizona at the time.

 The Deadwood event Calamity Jane had a hand in that holds the most weight in the history books may be the smallpox epidemic of 1878.
-The legend goes that while most people in the hills wouldn’t tend to the sick for fear of catching the disease themselves, Calamity Jane tended to many without a second thought.
+The legend goes that while most people in the hills wouldn’t tend to the sick for fear of catching the disease themselves, She tended to many without a second thought.
 Some say she had recovered from the disease in childhood and was therefore immune, but it’s hard to say if that’s true or if she would have even known.

-After the death of Wild Bill, Calamity Jane continued to take odd jobs around the hills to keep a roof over her head and pay off her substantial bar tabs.
-When Edward Wheeler included her as a sidekick to the main character of his “Deadwood Dick” in several of his dime novels in the late 1870s.
+Calamity Jane found a new source of fame and income with Edward Wheeler.
+He included her as a sidekickin several of his “Deadwood Dick” dime novels in the late 1870s.
 Wheeler had never met her, and most of his information was secondhand or fabricated.
-Nevertheless, his stories shone a new spotlight on Calamity Jane, and gave her a stage to begin telling her own tall tales of the Wild West.
-She published her autobiography in 1896 and presented it as a truthful telling of her life, but much of it has been since disproven.
+Nevertheless, his stories shone a new spotlight on Calamity Jane.
+He gave her a stage to tellher own tall tales of the Wild West.
+She published her autobiography in 1896 and presented it as a truthful telling of her life, but much of it has been disproven.
 During her lifetime, however, it solidified her as a star of the Wild West.

 She was buried next to Wild Bill Hickok, and even this last act in her story is shrouded in uncertainty.
 The most popular story is she requested to be buried next to him because they were friends or lovers.
 Some say it happened as a joke on Wild Bill.
 In life he had reportedly found her a bit annoying, and his friends supposedly thought it could be fun for her to annoy him in the afterlife as well.
-Perhaps the most likely is that local residents buried Calamity Jane next to Wild Bill as an early tourist attraction, since rumors of their involvement persisted even then.
+Perhaps the most likely is local residents buried Calamity Jane next to Wild Bill as an early tourist attraction.
+Rumors of their involvement persisted even then.

-While it’s hard to separate fact from fiction in much of Calamity Jane’s story, she solidified her place in history by being a brash, outlandish figure in the history of the Wild West.
-Much of her fame comes from her exaggerated exploits, but she was also known to be a caring soul who nursed several Deadwood residents back to health during the smallpox outbreak of 1878.
+She earned her place in history by being a brash, outlandish figure in the history of the Wild West.
+Much of her fame comes from her exaggerated exploits, but she was also a caring soul who nursed several Deadwood residents back to health during the smallpox outbreak of 1878.
 When journalist Thomas Newson met her, he said she was “generous, forgiving, kind-hearted, sociable, and yet when aroused, has all the daring and courage of the lion or devil himself.”